-COMPANIES ARE REQUIRED TO HAVE A WHISTLEBLOWER POLICY?
+WHICH COMPANIES ARE REQUIRED TO HAVE A WHISTLE BLOWER POLICY?

 It is mandatory for all public companies, corporate trustees of a registrable superannuation entity and large proprietary companies to have a whistleblower policy in place 1 January 2019 or else they risk facing civil and criminal penalties.

 s 45A(3) of the Corporations Act 2001 (Cth) (as amended by the Corporations Amendment (Proprietary Company Thresholds) Regulations 2019) defines a large proprietary company as a company that satisfies two of the following criteria:

 - The consolidated revenue for the financial year of the company and the entities it controls (if any) is $50 million, or more;

 - The value of the consolidated gross assets at the end of the financial year of the company and the entities it controls (if any) is $25 million, or more; or

 - The Company and the entities because it controls (if any) have 100, or more employees at the end of the financial year.